crate/cratedb-toolkit/doc/cfr/systable.md

 ### Where a restored table differs from the system table

-`sys.segments.attributes`, `sys.sessions.settings` and `sys.users.session_settings`
+`sys.nodes.attributes`, `sys.segments.attributes`, `sys.sessions.settings` and
-become `OBJECT(IGNORED)`: their keys are named after codec and cluster settings and contain dots, which an indexed object forbids in a sub-column name.
+`sys.users.session_settings` become `OBJECT(IGNORED)`: their keys are node attribute, codec and setting names, which can contain dots, and an indexed object forbids a dot in a sub-column name.

 `sys.jobs.stmt`, `sys.jobs_log.stmt`, `sys.jobs_log.error`, `sys.operations_log.error`,
 `sys.sessions.last_statement` and `sys.cluster.state` get